-The list of top destinations for near-guaranteed shark encounters is surprisingly long, but we’ve narrowed it down to a handful of the best.
-Here are the best places to dive with sharks!
+The list of top destinations for near-guaranteed shark encounters is surprisingly long, but we’ve narrowed it down to a handful of the best:

 The Bimini Islands can be found half way between Miami and the Bahamas, a small chain of islands that few tourists even know exist.
 They’re popular because of their beautiful landscape and excellent reefs, and with opportunities for unqualified as well as certified divers to experience diving with sharks here, it easily reaches top of the list as one of the best worldwide locations for diving with sharks.
 The main attraction is the Bimini Bull Run, a closed cage experience in an expanse of water that’s been home to bull sharks for over half a century.